MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/taskscheduler/taskscheduler-createtask-integer-integer-boolean-string-datetime-recordid-duration-method.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# TaskScheduler.CreateTask(Integer, Integer, Boolean, String, DateTime, RecordId, Duration) Method
+# TaskScheduler.CreateTask(Integer, Integer, Boolean, Text, DateTime, RecordId, Duration) Method
 > **Version**: _Available or changed with runtime version 7.0._

 Adds a task to ensure that a codeunit is not run before the specified time.